FRAUD RESOURCE CENTER

 - Don’t give out personal or financial data such as your Social Security number or account numbers in response to an email or an unsolicited call.
 A company or government office contacting you on legitimate business will not ask you for such information.

 - Don’t click on a link or open an attachment unless you are certain the email comes from a trusted source.

 - Don’t click links or call phone numbers provided in an unsolicited email or call.
 To check whether a business or government agency is really trying to contact you, use its legitimate customer-service email or hotline, which you can find online or on account statements.

 - Don’t click on or call phone numbers in suspicious pop-up ads.
 To close a pop-up safely, find the corresponding icon on the task bar at the bottom of your screen, right-click, and select “close” or “quit.”

 - Don’t drop your guard because an email features a company’s real branding or appears to come from someone you know.
 It could be the product of corporate “spoofing” or a hack of your friend’s email account.

-- Forward phishing emails to the Federal Trade Commission at firstname.lastname@example.org, and to the business or organization the sender claims to represent.
+- Forward phishing emails to the FTC at firstname.lastname@example.org, and to the business or organization the sender claims to represent.
 Many companies have dedicated email addresses to report phishing, which you can find online.

 - If you are phished by email or other online means, report it to the FBI’s Internet Crime Complaint Center.